ROS 2 Platform

 Note

-• SYSTEM_DEFAULT: Uses the system’s default QoS settings, which are typically defined by the underlying DDS (Data Distribution Service) implementation.
-The actual effect depends on the specific DDS implementation.
+• SYSTEM_DEFAULT: Uses the system’s default QoS settings, typically defined by the underlying DDS (Data Distribution Service) implementation.
+The effect depends on the specific DDS implementation.

 • DEFAULT: Provides reliable message delivery, suitable for most general communication needs.
 Retains up to 10 of the latest messages.

-• PARAMETER_EVENTS: Specifically designed for parameter events, ensuring reliable delivery of parameter change events.
+• PARAMETER_EVENTS: QoS settings specifically for parameter events, ensuring reliable delivery of parameter change events.
 Retains up to 1000 of the latest messages.

-• SERVICES_DEFAULT: The default QoS settings for service communication, ensuring reliable delivery of service requests and responses.
+• SERVICES_DEFAULT: Default QoS settings for service communication, ensuring reliable delivery of service requests and responses.
 Retains all service request and response messages.

-• PARAMETERS: Specifically designed for parameters, ensuring reliability in parameter setting and retrieval.
+• PARAMETERS: QoS settings specifically for parameters, ensuring reliability for parameter setting and retrieval.
 Retains up to 1000 of the latest messages.

-• SENSOR_DATA: QoS settings for sensor data, suitable for high-frequency, low-latency data streaming.
+• SENSOR_DATA: QoS settings for sensor data, suitable for high-frequency, low-latency data stream transmission.
 Retains up to 5 of the latest messages.

 ros2 launch percipio_camera percipio_camera.launch.py